 BAKED SWEET POTATO CASSEROLE

 This baked sweet potato casserole is my favorite.
 Wonderful side dish for Thanksgiving or Christmas but we love this anytime.
+It’s a super easy dish to make, doesn’t have a lot of ingredients and is a delicious dish!
+You may also love this great Mashed Potato Casserole, it’s another popular recipe.

-1/4 cup heavy cream (could use evaporated milk or regular milk)
+Heavy cream (could use evaporated milk or regular milk)

-1 cup nuts, chopped (Walnuts or pecans)
+Chopped (Walnuts or pecans)

-Marshmallows (Optional)
+Marshmallows (optional)

 Baked Sweet Potato Casserole